Nguyen205/Drug_list_to_ARG_primers/README.md

 ### Bioinformatic Tools
 * [Samtools](https://www.htslib.org/) (v1.21 or above)
 * [FreeBayes](https://github.com/freebayes/freebayes)
-* [Bowtie2](https://github.com/BenLangmead/bowtie2) (or any other read mapping tool that can map fastq to a reference fasta file)
+* [Bowtie2](https://github.com/BenLangmead/bowtie2) (or any other read mapping tool that can map fastq to a reference fasta file to generate a sam/bam file)

 ## Usage
 ###